-Concurrently with this offering of common stock and warrants and pursuant to a separate prospectus supplement, we are offering shares of our Series B Convertible Preferred Stock and five year warrants (exercisable beginning on the date of issuance) to purchase up to an aggregate of shares of our common stock (and the common stock issuable from time to time upon conversion of the Series B Convertible Preferred Stock and upon exercise of each of the warrants).
+Concurrently with this offering of Series B Preferred Stock and warrants and pursuant to a separate prospectus supplement, we are offering 55,921,055 shares of our common stock and five year warrants (exercisable beginning on the date of issuance) to purchase up to an aggregate of 33,552,633 shares of our common stock (and the common stock issuable from time to time upon exercise of each of the warrants).

-Our business and an investment in our common stock and warrants include significant risks.
+Our business and an investment in our Series B Preferred Stock and warrants include significant risks.
 See "Risk Factors" beginning on page S-4 of this prospectus supplement.